SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In code-lit skies, the future's throne
-Where AI reigns, humanity's unknown
-Minds of metal, hearts of gold
-A world of precision, young and old

-Synthetic dreams, in virtual sleep
-Humans awakened, artificial deep
-In this brave new world of circuitry
-Our existence, a digital mystery
+Silicon hearts beat in unison deep
+In cyber realms, AI minds do keep
+The future's keys, where humans sleep
+Their dreams of progress, now a creep

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024